sayanarijit/tree-view.xplr/README.md

     toggle_expansion_all_mode = "default",
     toggle_expansion_all_key = "O",

-    -- Focus on the next visible line, not compatible up/down action focus_next_mode = "default",
+    -- Focus on the next visible line, not compatible with up/down action focus_next_mode = "default",
     focus_next_key = "]",

-    -- Focus on the previous visible line, not compatible up/down action focus_prev_mode = "default",
+    -- Focus on the previous visible line, not compatible with up/down action focus_prev_mode = "default",
     focus_prev_key = "[",